-What is the age limit for DV lottery?
+What is the age limit for US DV Lottery Program?

 Principally, there is no age requirement to apply to the lottery, but be aware that effectively people under the age of 16 cannot fill the education requirements.